mdecicco/vitaxmb/README.md

 `make ui` Only sends xmb icons to the device (from `/resources/icons`)

 `make us` Only sends compiled shaders to the device (from `/build`)

+# Thanks to:
+I'll do this later so I can do it properly.
+I'm busy now